At the mare show, conformation as well as walk and trot in hand are judged.

 (pdf)

-The mares are classified in five different show classes:
+The mares are divided into different show classes:

 The Herwart von der Decken show is the Verband’s annual main mare show and is the highlight of the show season.
 The free jumping under the open sky for the jumping mares is the specialty of this show event.
 The best three- and four-year-old Hanoverian and Rhinelander premium candidate mares meet in Verden during the first week of August to crown the best young mares.
 Four-year-old mares can take part, if they have passed a mare performance test and have not already been shown at the Herwart von der Decken Show as three-year-olds